DataBytesPodcast/databytespodcast.github.io/about.md

              src="../static/img/susanwang.jpg" alt="" width="240">
 </div>
   <div class="col-sm-8">
-<p>Susan Wang is a Lecturer in the Department of Statistics and Data Science at Yale University.
-She completed her Ph.D. in Statistics in 2014 from Yale, and taught at Amherst College for two years before returning to teach at Yale.
-Susan currently serves as an Editor of the Journal of Statistics Education, Datasets and Stories section and is currently on the Executive Committee of the Connecticut Chapter of the American Statistical Association.
-She also serves on the NextGen Committee of the New England Statistical Society.
+<p>Susan Wang is a Data Scientist at Google (YouTube).
+She previously served as Lecturer at Yale University and Amherst College.
+She completed her Ph.D. in Statistics in 2014 from Yale.
+Prior to pursuing her Ph.D., Susan worked at a weather derivatives startup and as a retirement actuary at Mercer (and subsequently co-authored an actuarial exam ​textbook​ for the 4th actuarial exam).
+Susan also has 7 years+ of experience consulting on statistics-related projects with small-to-medium sized data-oriented companies and statistics textbook publishers.
 </p>
- <a href="mailto:xiaofei.wang@yale.edu" class="btn btn-primary">Email</a>
  <a href="http://xiaofei-wang.com/" class="btn btn-primary">Website</a>
  </div>
 </div>